pando-project/pando/documentation/ratelimit.md

 ## Gate Limiter

 The token generation rate of Gate limiter is the base rate which mentioned above.
 It imposes a rate limit on all graph sync requests.
-A request must meet two conditions at the same time to be granted: it can get tokens from both Gate limiter and Peer limiter.
+A request must meet two conditions at the same time to be allowed to send: it can get tokens from both Gate limiter and Peer limiter.
 Otherwise, the request will be paused until it can get tokens from the token buckets above.

 ![pando rate limit (2)](https://raw.githubusercontent.com/bsjohnson01/resources/master/pando%20rate%20limit%20(2).png)